 I was pleasantly surprised.
 I can definitely see why people opt for this builder.

 On the other hand, Volusion tries to do too much.
 The editing interface is split between the storefront (what your customers see) and the backend.
 This means you’re constantly clicking from one to the other, and they don’t provide any keyboard shortcuts.
+Although Shopify is constructed in a similar way, there’s a lot less to and fro.

 Our users felt the same way, with one person saying: